 Kamran is the leading expert in legal proceedings regarding Tear-Gases, Pepper Sprays (OC) and Mace, and has appeared in numerous courts of law as an expert witness on cases with high media exposure.
 Kamran has authored many technical manuals some of which form the basis for training at FLETC (Federal Law Enforcement Training Center), FBI Academy, US Custom and Border Protection, Secret Service, and US Air Force among others.
 See more

-Whether delivering a high-energy speech or a power-packed workshop, Kamran draws from his extensive background in ancient warrior traditions and methodologies that were employed by expert warriors, coupled with the latest research findings in neuroscience and evolutionary psychology.
-By bringing these two unique processes together, Kamran is able to demonstrate how they benefit every aspect of our lives and expand our capacity for creative thinking and leadership, including the development of strategy and tactics.
 For the past 50 years, Kamran has been a practitioner of Japanese and Indian classical warrior tradition.
 As an acknowledged expert and martial arts historian, Kamran has extensively researched the origins and tradition of warrior arts.
 During his research that has spanned over four decades, Kamran worked closely with the late Dr Gayatri Nath Pant, curator of India’s National Museum, who is the world’s foremost expert on Asian arms and armor.
-Through this work, Kamran is widely acknowledged as the leading researcher on the migration of the warrior arts from India to the Far East.
+Through this work, Kamran is widely acknowledged as the leading researcher on the migration of the warrior arts from South Asia to the Far East.

-Kamran Loghman’s maternal side was from Tbilisi Georgia and his paternal side from Azerbaijan Iran.
+Kamran Loghman’s maternal side were nobilities from Tbilisi Georgia dating back to 1600’s.
+His paternal side were medical doctors who practiced in Paris France for more than five generations and closely collaborated with notable physicians such as Louis Pasteur and his grandson Professor Vallery Radot.
 Kamran moved to Switzerland for schooling at an early age and migrated to the USA, in the early ’70s.
 He has a diploma from École Internationale in Geneva and obtained a B.A. in Philosophy from the University of San Francisco and an M.A. in Eastern Philosophy from The Catholic University of America.